ArtemAlex95/rock-paper-scissors/README.md

 - how to randomly select items out of an array
 - how to compare different parameters and return the result of the comparison
+- working with DOM and some of DOM methodes
+- how to create some basic UI
+- working with loops (in prev version of code)